-For students in the PN program, work is discouraged and should, if possible, be confined to weekends.
+For students in the PN program, work is discouraged and should, if possible, be confined to weekend for the full time programs and during the week for the part-time program.
 A student may not work at the hospital in which he/she is receiving clinical experience in a capacity which will conflict with his/her role as a student.
+Practicum shifts may not occur on the same unit as employed.
 Students may practice nursing only within the units of an approved program in which the student is enrolled and only under the supervision of a program faculty.
 An overnight shift may not be worked prior to any or clinical practicum experience.